 Check this option if you want Cubigo to send a reminder to the users that have subscribed to the activity.
 This reminder will be sent 24 hours before the start of the activity and again 1 hour before start.

 Be default the activities are not set to repeat.
 You can choose one of the following repeat options:

-As example, the activity ‘Breathing yoga with Emily’ will be labelled as follows:
+As an example, the activity ‘Breathing yoga with Emily’ will be labeled as follows: